Mathematics

 MATH 113 Calc I for Biology & Life Sci 4 Credit Hours

 This course develops basic concepts of Calculus from the perspectives of Biology and Life Sciences.
 Topics include differential and integral calculus of algebraic/logarithmic/exponential functions of one variable, limits, continuity, differentiation, integration, graphing, optimization, related rates and area.
 Applications include modeling biological problems of medicine, genetics, Biomechanics, ecology, population growth and decay.
-(This course does not fulfill the calculus requirements for concentration in chemistry, physics, biochemistry, engineering, or mathematics) Student cannot receive credit for both Math 113 and Math 115.
+This course does not fulfill the calculus requirements for concentration in chemistry, physics, biochemistry, engineering, or mathematics.
+A minimum grade of C- is required in the prerequisite.
+Student cannot receive credit for both Math 113 and Math 115.

 MATH 114 Calc II for Biology & Life Sci 4 Credit Hours